Lucy Dacus - Thumbs

 until they burst.

-And he like jumped out of his chair and he was like, that is brutal.
+And he like jumped out of his chair and he was like, That is brutal.
+That is so much.

-And I think everyone in my life was really surprised, like, as was I, because it's really violent, it's unlike me.
+And I think everyone in my life was really surprised, like, as was I, because it's really violent.
+It's unlike me.

+What does it say about me that I came up with this image?
+I don't know.
 I think I'd like to believe that what you make comes from you, but isn't solely defining you all the time.

 You two are connected by a pure coincidence,

-bound to him by blood, but baby, it's all relative.
+Bound to him by blood, but baby, it's all relative.

 You've been in his fist ever since you were a kid.